 For those of you still wondering, Barry Bonds has never failed a drug test, or admitted to knowingly or “unknowingly” using steroids.
 Neither has Mark McGwire, regardless of how you want to interpret what either of them have said or not said.
 The only players we absolutely know have used steroids are those who’ve failed their tests this season, and Canseco and Camminiti.

 Any other “stories” you hear, are just that; stories.
 Facts are different.
 Facts are grey, and lack the spark that headlines demand.
 If you’re here, I’m hoping you are less inclined to be a headline quoting moron, (like so many people I hear), because I have no sympathy for those people.
-You wanna talk about what’s really going on, you’d better be reading the 100,000-plus words I’ve written on the subject, not to mention the tremendous works I’ve accumulated in my Steroids & Baseball section, written by men and women much, much smarter than me.
+You wanna talk about what’s really going on, you’d better be reading the I’ve written on the subject, not to mention the tremendous works I’ve accumulated in my Steroids & Baseball section, written by men and women much, much smarter than me.

 There is no steroids “problem” in baseball.